Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 3. Next we used permutation to test correlations, using height, weight, and age data from the BRFSS.
 This example shows that with large sample sizes, observed effects are often “statistically significant”, even if they are too small to matter in practice.

-4. We used regression models to explore the maternal age effect on birth weight.
-To see whether the effect might be due to chance, we used permutation to model the null hypothesis and \(R^2\) as a test statistic.
+4. We used regression models to explore the effect of maternal age on birth weight.
+To see whether the effect might be due to chance, we used the slope of the regression line as the test statistic, and permutation to model the null hypothesis.

 5. Finally, we explored the possibility that the first baby effect is actually an indirect maternal age effect.
 After controlling for the mother’s age, we tested whether the remaining difference between first babies and others might happen by chance.
 We used permutation to model the null hypothesis and the estimated slope as a test statistic.

-As a final exercise, below, you can use the same methods to explore the paternal age effect.
+As a final exercise, below, you can use the same methods to explore the effect of paternal age on birth weight.

 1.0 478